grafana/loki/.github/pull_request_template.md

   b.
 Start with an imperative verb.
 Example: Fix the latency between System A and System B.
   c.
 Use sentence case, not title case.
   d.
 Use a complete phrase or sentence.
 The PR title will appear in a changelog, so help other people understand what your change will be.
-3. Rebase your PR if it gets out of sync with master
+3. Rebase your PR if it gets out of sync with main
 4. If changing the Helm chart, please ensure the chart version is increased per semantic versioning (https://semver.org) -->